Out of Tears: Critical reception

 Larry Flick from Billboard magazine wrote, "Second single from Voodoo Lounge is an extremely pop-friendly rock ballad that shows Mick Jagger in a sweet, sensitive light.
 Driven by delicate piano lines instead of trademark guitars, single has lilting melody that draws you in before the end of the first verse.
 Easily the band's most viable top 40 competitor in a long time."
 Music Week stated, "Another well-timed track from Voodoo Lounge, 'Out of Tears' has an unmistakable 'last dance' feel to it which should make it ideal for Christmas parties.
 The obligatory solo guitar slot ensures diehard fans won't be disappointed."

 Music video

-The accompanying music video for "Out of Tears" was directed by British director Jake Scott and produced by June Gulerman for Black Dog Films.
-It was released on 28 November 1994 and features a dark and moody prowl through a Chicago apartment.
+The music video for "Out of Tears" was directed by British director Jake Scott and produced by June Gulerman for Black Dog Films.
+It was filmed in Cleveland and Los Angeles and premiered on MTV on 3 October 1994.
+It was released in the UK on 28 November 1994.